Your Property in Bankruptcy

 Can You File for Bankruptcy If Your House Is in Foreclosure?

-Learn how you can use a bankruptcy case to save your home from foreclosure.
+Although Chapter 7 temporarily stops foreclosure, Chapter 13 offers more permanent relief.
+Learn how to use a bankruptcy case to save your home from foreclosure.

 -